cygni/cygni-competence-7-databases/mongodb/README.md

             }   }
         )

-31. The pipeline gets optimized.
+31.The pipeline gets optimized.
 In this case the stages get rearranged:

         db.restaurants.aggregate(
             [